nathansibon/plant_buddy/README.md

     c) Find your Pi's serial number, it seems weird now but if you were to use multiple Pi's to measure many places at once this will help you decipher which is which.
 It's written on the motherboard, or you can do something crazy to get it from the shell (https://raspberrypi.stackexchange.com/questions/2086/how-do-i-get-the-serial-number) or by using the function getserial() in the function_library.py file

-    d) In the 'Sensors' dictionary, add your sensors information.
+    d) In the 'Sensors' dictionary, add your sensors information (or just change it to anything except 'none' as this is what tells the system to read or not read a sensor).
 This is just a list for yourself, the code doesn't actually reference it in any way but I find it's helpful to have everything in one place.
 The 'Pin' attribute is whatever the data pin is on your GPIO board (the yellow wire)

     e) The rest of the file should (hopefully) be pretty self explanatory.
 Feel free to keep track of whatever extra info you'd like here, just make sure you put your notes in as python comments (prefix each line with #) to avoid errors.

 7. Check that everything is working by running the 'collect data.py' file from the shell.
 Errors (if any) will be written to a log file stored in /logs/collect_data.log

 8. Update your Crontab file with the following lines.
 Open this file by entering 'crontab -e' into the shell.
 	Be sure to update the path to your directory!